sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 You can also use [sensuctl][5] to create and manage service components and rule templates via the APIs from the command line.

-## Sampling, polling, and hybrid approaches to BSM
+## Sampling and polling approaches

-Sampling, polling, and hybrid are three general approaches to selecting events in service components, calculating aggregate data, and evaluating monitoring rules.
+Sampling and polling are two general approaches to selecting events in service components, calculating aggregate data, and evaluating monitoring rules.

 ### Sampling